bamerman/coffee-docs/README.md

 # About coffee docs
-The goal of coffee docs is to train aspiring baristas, whether at home or in a cafe, in coffee knowledge and coffee equipment operations.
-Although coffee docs targets beginners, additional resources for experienced coffee enthusiasts supplement each topic and can be be found in the Advanced coffee knowledge section.
-On coffee docs, you'll learn about the following topics:
+Coffee docs is a hub of documentation about coffee knowledge and operations maintained by coffee enthusiasts for coffee enthusiasts.
+Coffee docs is open-source.
+To contribute, create a branch, commit, and make pull request.
+Current documentation includes:

 Coffee basics<br>
 &nbsp; Where coffee comes from